 Supervision is an established and essential part of safe therapeutic practice in the talking therapy professions.
-Each of us, at all stages of our career as therapists, is required to maintain a supervisory relationship, to ensure that there is that third eye perspective on our work with our clients.
-Being a Supervisor is a hugely responsible role, often requiring the navigation of complex relational dynamics, charged safeguarding issues and problematic ethical dilemmas.
-It is also an extremely privileged role, in which wisdom is disseminated and the development of mastery is witnessed and honoured.
+Each of us, at all stages of our therapy career, is required to maintain a supervisory relationship, to ensure that there is that third eye perspective on our work with our clients.
+Being a supervisor is a hugely responsible role, often requiring the navigation of complex relational dynamics, charged safeguarding issues and problematic ethical dilemmas.
+It is also an extremely privileged role, in which wisdom is disseminated and the development of mastery is supported, witnessed and honoured.

-The CICS Diploma in Clinical Supervision has been designed to thoroughly prepare you for your next step in career seniority, providing solid and pragmatic knowledge on risk and safeguarding management along with a deeply nuanced consideration of the rich and unique supervisory relationship.
-The course content has been developed in line with the BACP Supervision Competence Framework, the UKCP Practice Guidelines for Supervisors and the COSRT Registered and Accredited Supervisor requirements.
+The course content of the CICS Diploma in Clinical Supervision has been developed in line with the BACP Supervision Competence Framework, the UKCP Practice Guidelines for Supervisors and the COSRT Registered and Accredited Supervisor requirements.
+As such, this programme of study has been designed for qualified therapists and allied professionals from all modalities.
+Our course will thoroughly prepare you for your next step in career seniority, providing solid and pragmatic knowledge on risk and safeguarding management along with a deeply nuanced consideration of the rich and unique supervisory relationship.

-As specialists in clinical sexology we are able to bring a clear understanding of those aspects of supervision that are connected to the identification and management of sex related issues such as sexual offending, intimate partner violence, childhood sexual abuse, erotic transference, sexual diversity and the specific implications of psychosexual and relationship therapy work.
+Although our Diploma in Clinical Supervision is a general supervision training, as specialists in clinical sexology we are particularly well placed to teach those aspects of supervision that cause the most concern for supervisors and supervisees.
+We can provide clarity on issues connected to the identification and management of sexual offending, safeguarding disclosure and reporting, intimate partner violence, childhood sexual abuse, erotic transference, sexual diversity as well as the specific implications of psychosexual and relationship therapy work.

 This course is held completely online via Zoom to ensure the greatest level of accessibility to our potential students.